Arcenox-co/TickerQ/README.md

 ITickerHost tickerHost = app.Services.GetRequiredService<ITickerHost>(); // Resolve the Singleton service ITickerHost from the IServiceProvider.

-tickerHost.Start(); // Invoke the start method to manual start TickerQ
+tickerHost.Start(); // Invoke the start method to manually start TickerQ
 ```
 ---